paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 ### Statutory Notes

 #### References in Text
 The Servicemen’s Readjustment Act of 1944, as amended, referred to in text, is act June 22, 1944, ch.
 268, 58 Stat.
-284, as amended.
-Title III of the Servicemen’s Readjustment Act of 1944 was classified generally to subchapter II (§ 694 et seq.) of chapter 11C of former Title 38, Pensions, Bonuses, and Veterans’ Relief, and was repealed by section 14(87) of Pub.
+284. Title III of the Servicemen’s Readjustment Act of 1944 was classified generally to subchapter II (§ 694 et seq.) of chapter 11C of former Title 38, Pensions, Bonuses, and Veterans’ Relief, and was repealed by section 14(87) of Pub.
 L. 85–857, Sept.
 2, 1958, 72 Stat.
 1273, the first section of which reenacted title III of such Act as chapter 37 (§ 1801 [now 3701] et seq.) of Title 38, Veterans’ Benefits.

 #### Prior Provisions
 A prior section 512 of act of June 27, 1934, related to offenses and penalties, and was classified to [section 1731 of this title](./chapter-013-national-housing.md#section-1731), prior to repeal by act June 25, 1948, ch.
 645, § 21, 62 Stat.
 862, eff.
 Sept.
 1, 1948.
 See note under section 1731.